tmkontra/fastapi-fullstack-boilerplate/docs/index.md

 FastAPI is a beautiful framework, but it is missing a key productivity-booster: the admin panel.

-There's a two things to consider when integrating Flask-Admin:
+There's two things to consider when integrating Flask-Admin:

 1. Routing
 2. Authentication